-In 1998 LWVUS published a Question & Answer (Q&A) document that stated that the climate scientists' premise that rapid increase in global warming gases over the last 200 years is due primarily to human activities, such as deforestation and the burning of fossil fuels (coal, oil and gas) for energy and transportation.
+Background: In 1998 LWVUS published a Question & Answer (Q&A) document that stated that the climate scientists' premise that rapid increase in global warming gases over the last 200 years is due primarily to human activities, such as deforestation and the burning of fossil fuels (coal, oil and gas) for energy and transportation.
 Global warming was identified as a Level Two Legislative Priority with the 106th Congress (in 2000).
-LWVUS stated in 1998 and in the 2006-2008 Impact on Issues that "The U.S. government should move ahead immediately...on initiatives to reduce emissions of heat-trapping gases; such actions will reduce the threat of global warming, combat air pollution, increase energy security and create new jobs."
+LWVUS stated in 1998 and in the 2006-2008 Impact on Issues that "The U.S. government should move ahead immediately...on initiatives to reduce emissions of heat trapping gases; such actions will reduce the threat of global warming, combat air pollution, increase energy security and create new jobs" (https://tinyurl.com/y65r9kb7).

-In 2007 LWVUS established a Climate Change Task Force in response to the Board designating climate change as a priority for advocacy.
+In 2007 LWVUS established a Climate Change Task Force in response to the Board designating climate change as its #2 priority for advocacy.
 The task force was charged with researching and writing substantive supporting materials for the LWVUS action on climate change and for use, as desired, by local and state leagues.
-In addition, the task force will provide research and respond to specific issues, including questions arising with federal climate change legislation.
+In addition, the task force provided research and responses to specific issues, including questions arising with federal climate change legislation.

-LWVWA took steps consistent with LWVUS positions in 2000 for the purpose of bringing Global Climate Change issues to members, other citizens and legislators' attention for action.
+LWVWA took steps consistent with LWVUS positions in 2000 for the purpose of bringing Climate Change issues to members, other citizens and legislators' attention for action.
 League members recognized that this topic is inextricably linked with energy, water, transportation, forests, clean air and other issues on which the League has positions and takes action.
-An off board portfolio chair was established to address Global Climate Change.
-Since then, LWVWA has joined local and regional groups with similar goals.
+LWVWA has joined local and regional groups with similar goals.
 This collaboration has resulted in a number of climate change legislative successes in Washington to include:

-- Washington Climate and Rural Energy Development Center was established in 2002. - The Biodiesel Fuel Package passed in 2003 to provide tax incentives for farmers to grow biodiesel crops and for entrepreneurs to process and distribute biodiesel fuels throughout the state. - Also in 2003 a neighborhood electric vehicles law passed to provide a more efficient, cleaner mode of travel for the multitudinous short trips taken daily. - League members participated in a stakeholder process that culminated in a carbon dioxide (CO2) mitigation bill for all new power plants over 25 megawatts in 2004. - In 2005 a Clean Cars bill, originally passed in California, passed that requires all cars to emit less CO2 after 2008.
+2002-Washington Climate and Rural Energy Development Center established.

+2003-The Biodiesel Fuel Package provided tax incentives for farmers to grow biodiesel crops and for entrepreneurs to process and distribute biodiesel fuels throughout the state.
+A neighborhood electric vehicles law provided a more efficient, cleaner mode of travel for the multitudinous short trips taken daily.

+2004-League members participated in a stakeholder process that culminated in a carbon dioxide (CO2) mitigation bill for all new power plants over 25 megawatts

+2005-A Clean Cars bill, originally passed in California, requiring all cars to emit less CO2 after 2008.
 Similar bills have now passed in 12 states.
-Auto industries sued to prevent this bill from becoming law, but lost in 2007; however, the EPA has not authorized CA or any state to enforce this stricter air pollution statute. - The Green Buildings law passed in 2005 requires all future state buildings to be more efficient in the use of water, energy and materials. - A tax incentive for clean and alternative fuel vehicles also passed in 2005. - In 2006, laws were enacted to require all diesel fuel and gasoline sold in WA to contain between 2% and 2 1/2% biofuel content by 2009. - Legislation passed in 2007 to mitigate the impacts of climate change through emissions reduction and clean energy usage with the following goals set for the state:
+Auto industries sued to prevent this bill from becoming law, but lost in 2007; however, the EPA has not authorized CA or any state to enforce this stricter air pollution statute.
+The Green Buildings law requires all future state buildings to be more efficient in the use of water, energy and materials.

+A tax incentive for clean and alternative fuel vehicles also passed in 2005.

+2006-Laws were enacted to require all diesel fuel and gasoline sold in WA to contain between 2% and 2 1/2% biofuel content by 2009.

+2007-Legislation passed in 2007 to mitigate the impacts of climate change through emissions reduction and clean energy usage with the following goals set for the state:

-- -- By 2020, reduce emissions from climate pollution to 1990 levels - -- By 2020, triple the number of 2004's clean energy jobs bringing total to 25,000 - -- By 2035, reduce emissions from climate pollution to 25% below 1990 levels - -- By 2050, reduce emissions from climate pollution to 50% below 1990 levels
+- By 2020, reduce emissions from climate pollution to 1990 levels - By 2020, triple the number of 2004's clean energy jobs bringing total to 25,000 - By 2035, reduce emissions from climate pollution to 25% below 1990 levels - By 2050, reduce emissions from climate pollution to 50% below 1990 levels